Skip to main content

 The Department will allow an exception if all of the following conditions are met:

-1. The installment payment agreement is less than or equal to 12 monthly installments, regardless of wages, salary or income amount.
+1. The Installment Payment Agreement is less than or equal to 12 monthly installments, regardless of wages, salary or income amount.

-2. Your liability is due to a multi-period audit assessment(s) such as Sales & Use or Withholding Tax.
+2. Your liability is due to a multi-period audit assessment(s), such as Sales & Use or Withholding Tax.

 • All businesses are required to attach an RO-1062 for each officer, partner or member.